Cold Email Follow Up Timing: Best Schedule for 2026

 Hi [Name],

-We recently helped [Similar Company] with [specific challenge].
-They saw [specific result] in [timeframe].
-I thought their situation might resonate since [specific relevance to their company].
+We recently helped [Similar Company] with [specific challenge] — they saw [specific result] in [timeframe].
+Their situation sounded similar to yours.

 [Your Name]